kxseven/axe/docs/content/user-guide/installing.md

     compiling from source.
 If you have issues installing the Python packages using `pip` try installing the OS provided packages first

- - Install OS packages (recommended)
+ - Install required OS packages

     **CentOS/RHEL**
     ```